Write-Audit-Publish Pattern with Apache Iceberg on AWS using Branches

 You can define any of the DQ Processes here via some code, third-party provider, or any other service.
 A few of such options are:

-Let's assume as per our application data quality standard, prod data shouldn't have any data with total_amount
+I will be using the third option here via Pyspark for easy understanding.
+Let's assume as per our application data quality standard, prod data shouldn't have any data with total_amount as negative.

-Now based on whether your DQ Checks are successful or failed, you can discuss with stakeholders and decide what needs to be done in this case like:
+Now based on whether your DQ Checks are successful or failed, you can discuss with stakeholders and decide what needs to be done in this case like: - Do not publish the data as the DQ doesn't meet the expectation. - DELETE the rows not meeting DQ standards and preserve such records somewhere else. - Fix the data via some logic like populating null and missing value with some logic.

 Based on the DQ Result, decide what needs to be done.
 In case the data doesn't need to be published anymore, just drop the branch.